Portrait of Scott L. Pratt

 Statement

-In addition to articles on the history and implications of logic including “The Logic of Posthuman Inquiry: Affirmative Politics, Validity, and Futurities” (with Jerry Rosiek, forthcoming) and “Decolonizing Natural Logic” (2021), he is the author, coauthor or coeditor of seven books and many articles.
+In addition to articles on the history and implications of logic including “The Logic of Posthuman Inquiry: Affirmative Politics, Validity, and Futurities” (with Jerry Rosiek, 2023) and “Decolonizing Natural Logic” (2021), he is the author, coauthor or coeditor of seven books and many articles.
 His book, Logic: Inquiry, Argument and Order (Wiley-Blackwell, 2010) is the first introductory study of logic framed in terms of problems of identity and knowledge that arise in the context of racial, cultural, and religious diversity.
 Native Pragmatism: Rethinking the Roots of American Philosophy (Indiana University Press, 2002) examines the influence of Native American thought on European American philosophy, particularly the origins of pragmatism.
-He is co-author, with Erin McKenna, of American Philosophy from Wounded Knee to the Present (Bloomsbury, 2015; revised edition forthcoming), a comprehensive history of philosophies in North America from 1890 to the present.
+He is co-author, with Erin McKenna, of American Philosophies from Wounded Knee to the Present (Bloomsbury, 2015; revised edition, 2025), a comprehensive history of philosophies in North America from 1890 to the present.
 His current research project is a study of the role of logic (formal and informal) in the colonization of North America and its implications for present-day anti-colonial and decolonial efforts.
 The project has the working title, Against Critical Reason.

 Publications